 INDIANAPOLIS — Governor Eric Holcomb has ordered Hoosiers to stay home to help combat the spread of COVID-19 in the state.

-The executive order goes into effect Wednesday and will remain in effect through April 7.
-It may be reassessed and adjusted as necessary.
+The executive order will remain in effect through April 20 and may be reassessed and adjusted as necessary.

 The order requires all Hoosiers to stay home unless it is absolutely necessary that they leave or they work in an essential field.

 But what does a "stay-at-home" order actually mean?

 You can still get groceries, pick up lunch at your child's school and order food for carryout and delivery.
 You can also do your laundry and pickup your prescriptions — all things that are considered essential activities.

 All non-essential businesses will be closed during the order.

 Wondering if YOUR job is essential?
 Read the full list below from the governor's executive order.

 Indiana Essential Businesses and Operations List: